tpbilton/BUSMap/README.md

 nchain = 3   # number of chains

 ## Construct the linkage map using Bayeisan hierarchical HMM
-est <- computeMap(ref, alt, OPGP, iter=iter, burnin=burn, chains=nchain)
+est <- computeMapSeq(ref, alt, parHap, iter=iter, burnin=burn, chains=nchain)
 str(est)
 ```
 The output is a list of matrices of the posterior samples.
-Each list is samples from one Markov chain, the rows of each matrix represent the iterations in the MH algorithm and the columns represent the parameters.
+Each list is samples from one chain, the rows of each matrix represent the iterations in the MH algorithm and the columns represent the parameters.

 ### Citation:
 Bilton, T.P., Schofield, M.R., Black, M.A., Chagn&#233;, D., Wilcox, P.L., & Dodds, K.G.
 (2018).
 Accounting for errors in low coverage high-throughput sequencing data when constructing genetic maps using biparental outcrossed populations. *Genetics*, *209*(1), 65--76. doi:[10.1534/genetics.117.300627](http://www.genetics.org/content/209/1/65)